Bin-Huang/prray/README.md

 _Think of it as an async version of method `find`_

-The findAsync() method returns a promise resolved with the first element in the prray that satisfies the provided async testing function.
+The findAsync() method returns a promise (`PrrayPromise` exactly) resolved with the first element in the prray that satisfies the provided async testing function.

 ```javascript
 const workers = Prray.from([ /* workers */ ])